xplosionmind/tommi.space/content/jam/public/Meta.md

 	- Taking advantage of the [InputPath to URL plugin](https://www.11ty.dev/docs/plugins/inputpath-to-url/ 'InputPath to URL – 11ty Docs'), I removed the [markdown-it-wikilinks](https://www.npmjs.com/package/markdown-it-wikilinks 'markdown-it-wikilinks by jsepia – NPM') extension, so that now internal links can be regular and interoperable Markdown links.
 - I completely refactored the CSS, adopting the [CUBE methodology](https://cube.fyi/ 'Composition Utility Block Exception') (I still have to refine this, though), and basing the whole layout on [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid 'grid CSS Reference on MDN').
 - I completely refactored the code generating this website’s [RSS feeds](/index.xml 'tommi.space’s main Stream'), and I styled their pages, inspired by [Simone Silvestroni’s post](https://minutestomidnight.co.uk/blog/build-a-human-readable-rss-with-jekyll/ 'A human-readable RSS feed with Jekyll – Minutes to Midnight')
-- After [a brief conversation with friends](content/jam/public/Editing%20tommi.space.md '“Editing tommi.space”'), I decided to adopt a more radical approach with respect to old content I changed my mind about or I would not want to share anymore, by simply **removing it**.
+- After [a brief conversation with friends](content/jam/public/Editing%20tommi.space.md '“Editing tommi.space”'), I decided to adopt a more radical approach with respect to old content I changed my mind about, or I would not want to share anymore, by simply **removing it**.
 - I finally figured out how to meddle with the data cascade using JavaScript, and the code is now a bit leaner, simpler, more efficient, and more organized.
 - I moved the automatically generated templates (with no content of their own) to the `stuff` directory, to declutter the `content` directory, and follow a clearer structure—even though the source code is still a nightmare to navigate 🤯.
 - At last, I created the first prototype of the [<cite>Activities</cite> page](/activities/), with advanced search and filtering functionality, that I plan to extend to the whole website, in addition to the existing [search page](/search/).